-‘I make myself the med’cines I prescribe’: George Crabbe and Medicinal Botany
+‘I make myself the med’cines I prescribe’: George Crabbe’s Poetic Botany and Medical Resourcefulness

 [In preparation] ‘Mediating the More-Than-Human’, Studies in Romanticism Special Issue